 Before mobile responsive websites, mobile traffic was routed to a different subdomain to accommodate the search device.
-For example, if your website’s domain were ACME.com, your mobile website domain could be M.ACME.com.
+For example, if your website’s domain was ACME.com, your mobile website domain could be M.ACME.com.
 The subdomain would have been designed for a completely different user experience.

 However, there are problems associated with using a mobile-specific subdomain:

 Making a website mobile responsive is a good place to start, but it’s only a piece of the puzzle.
 After all, what good is an attractive mobile website if it takes too long to load?